justincpresley/ndn-hydra/docs/index.rst

 Welcome to ndn-hydra_'s documentation!
 ======================================

-Hydra is a distributed repo implementation in NDN and coded in Python.
+Hydra is a Python-coded NDN distributed repository.
-Our design focuses on four attributes: resiliency, scalability, usability, and efficiency.
+Our design focuses on five attributes: resiliency, scalability, usability, efficiency, and security.

 .. toctree::
    :maxdepth: 2